cringeyburger/Art-View/README.md

 # Art View
 Art View is a frontend only app made with React.
-The app integrates with the Reddit API using the Axios library, allowing it to fetch the latest artwork images from the /r/pics subreddit.
+The app integrates with the Reddit API using the Axios library, allowing it to fetch the latest images from the /r/pics subreddit.

 ## Tech Stack :